-Required Materials: 1) MyMathLab Online Homework System: This includes the eBook and the Online Homework System You are required to register at www.pearsonmylabandmastering.com by the end of Wednesday, September 13th,2017.
+Required Materials: Pearson MyLab Math Online Homework System: This includes the eBook and the Online Homework System You are required to register at www.pearsonmylabandmastering.com by the end of Monday, January 29th, 2018.
 Registration instruction can be downloaded on the course website.
-You can get temporarily access for 21 days before you have to pay.
+You can get temporarily access for 14 days before you have to pay.
 However, eventually you must purchase the access code.
 You can purchase it from the LSC bookstore or online from Pearson.
-MyMathLab Homework system is required for this class and you will be dropped from the class if you fail to register and have zeros on 4 homework assignments.
+MyLab Homework system is required for this class and I reserve the right to drop you from the class if you fail to register by January 29th and/or have zeros on 4 homework assignments.
 2) A Graphing Calculator such as the TI-83 or TI-84 or Casio Graphing Calculator.
 Devices with typewriter style keyboards are not allowed.
 A TI-Inspire or TI-89 are not allowed.
 Note that A (Non-Graphing) Scientific Calculator such as the TI-30XIIS or Casio FX-115 can be used on the exams as well, but the graphing calculators will provide you with clear advantage on the kind of computations you do on the homework problems and exam problems for this class.
 You will not be allowed to use a cellphone on the paper-andpencil exams.
-Moreover, it is your responsibility to learn how to use and familiarize yourself with all the functions of the graphing calculator.
-Sometimes, I might demonstrate some calculations using the calculator in class but I will not spend class time to show you how to use the calculator and I will definitely not show you how to use your calculators on the exams.
-(I am happy to show you how to use it during office hours, though) 3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.
+Moreover, it is your responsibility to learn how to use and familiarize yourself with all the functions of the graphing calculator in class but I will not spend class time to show you how to use the calculator and I will definitely not show you how to use it during office hours, though) 3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.